7 March 2018 – Changes to AoG banking services solution

 |Crown Transactional Banking Services||Foreign Exchange Services||Payment Services||Card Services|

 |Transactional bank account services including Crown, departmental, trust and foreign exchange accounts||International direct credits (ACH)||Merchant facilities for accepting Visa, MasterCard and UnionPay credit and debit cards||Card facility:

 International Money Transfers (IMTs)

 |Online gateway for accepting inward payments online||Expense Management System (EMS)|

 |The Crown’s Consolidated Cash Management Process||International drafts||Over the counter bill pay|

 Crown Transactional Banking Services is only available to Core Agencies subject to the Crown’s Consolidated Cash Management Process as listed here.

 There is one single provider in the Crown Transactional Banking Services sub-category available to Core Agencies.
-Six Banking Services providers cover the other sub-categories as detailed on the Providers page.
+Five Banking Services providers cover the other sub-categories as detailed on the Providers page.

 The AoG Banking Services solution offers a range of services and benefits for eligible government agencies including: